brutus/wtforms-html5/README.rst

 Install with pip
 ----------------

-pip_ is "*a tool for installing and managing Python packages*".
+pip_ is *"a tool for installing and managing Python packages"*.
 If you don't have it installed, see the `pip install instructions`_.

   ``pip install wtforms-html5``